Smart contracts and reaction-function games: What outcomes can be supported?

-Suppose players take action in sequence $1, \dots, n$, each observing all prior choices before making theirs (in the conventional sense, not using reaction functions).
+Suppose players take action in sequence $1, \dots, n$, each observing all prior choices $a_{<i}\in A_{<i}$ before making theirs (in the conventional sense, i.e., not using reaction functions).
 This defines a finite extensive-form game of perfect information.
 Such games do have Nash equilibria \citep[use backward induction]{Kuhn1953}.
-This equilibrium is a strategy profile $s = (s_1, \dots, s_n)$ where each $s_i \colon A_{<i} \to A_i$ maps an action $s_i(a_1, \dots, a_{i-1}) \in A_i$ to all prior moves $(a_1, \dots, a_{i-1}) \in A_{<i}$.
+Such an equilibrium is a strategy profile $s = (s_1, \dots, s_n)$ where each $s_i \colon A_{<i} \to A_i$ maps histories of prior moves $(a_1, \dots, a_{i-1}) \in A_{<i}$ to an action $s_i(a_1, \dots, a_{i-1}) \in A_i$ by player $i$.
 This translates into the reaction function $R_i \in \mathcal{R}_i$ with $R_i(a_{-i}) = s_i(a_{<i})$ for all $a_{-i} \in A_{-i}$.
 As sketched in Remark~\ref{REM:uniqueness}, there is a unique fixed point at~$R$, namely the outcome realized along the equilibrium path of the extensive-form game, and the same holds at $(R'_i,R_{-i})$ for all constant reactions $R'_i \in \mathcal{R}_i$.
 If $i$ were able to deviate in the reaction-function game by always taking action~$a'_i$, then $i$ would also deviate in the extensive-form game through strategy $s'_i$ with $s'_i(a_{<i}) = a'_i$ for each~$a_{<i} \in A_{<i}$.
 Therefore, outcomes supported in Nash equilibrium in the extensive-form game---which exist---are also supported in reaction-function equilibrium.\footnote{ One may wonder whether the converse is true, that is, if outcome $a$ is supported in reaction-function equilibrium, can we order the players such that $a$ is realized on the equilibrium path of the corresponding extensive-form game?
 This is not true.
 The ``bad equilibria'' of the \textit{Battle of the sexes} (see footnote~\ref{FN:BoS}) cannot be supported in this way as they require a ``cyclical'' reaction-function profile (compare Remark~\ref{REM:uniqueness}).}

 \begin{theorem} In every reaction-function game, there is a reaction-function equilibrium. \end{theorem}